-2) Apply COLA Reforms to Judges and General Assembly Pensions
+1) Apply Automatic Annual Increase Reforms to Judges and General Assembly Pensions

-The Public Act 96-0889 reforms reducing automatic cost of living adjustments for future employee pensions to the lesser of 3% or 1⁄2 of inflation, calculated as simple interest, were not applied to the General Assembly or Judges' plans.
-There is no sound policy reason to exempt these groups from the COLA reforms.
+The Public Act 96-0889 reforms reducing automatic annual annuity adjustments for future employee pensions to the lesser of 3% or 1⁄2 of inflation, calculated as simple interest, were not applied to the General Assembly or Judges' plans.
+The provisions in the General Assembly and Judges' plans permit an automatic annual increase of 3% or the rate of inflation, whichever is less (not 1⁄2 the rate of inflation as for other pension plans).
+There is no sound policy reason to permit a higher automatic annual annuity adjustment for Judges and the General Assembly.